hjl386/CSCI-UA-0480-Section-008-Final-Project/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user I can read more about the site and its purpose or I can sign up for an account
-2. as a user, I can log in to the site
+2. As a registered user I can view my profile and edit certain aspects
-3. as a user, I can create a new grocery list
+3. As a user I can view my reviews written by other users
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user I can view my critiques of other users
-5. as a user, I can add items to an existing grocery list
-6. as a user, I can cross off items in an existing grocery list
+5. As a user I can check todays matches and debating on my hasSwipes status it will react differently (My site map will reflect this in the future)
+6. As a user I can make matches (my site map will reflect a chatting or appointment functionality)

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication
+* (1 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * I will be validating the persons account via email, as of now only NYU students will be allowed to make an account
+* (5 points) Integrate Google API's, such as: calendar, map, and share
+    * I will use the calendar option to save the date (Will add this later on to the rest of my code)
+    * I will use the map location to ping a place for either person to meet at (unless they want to meet at the dining hall)
+    * I will implement some share function to allow this to be added to social media
-* (5 points) vue.js
+* (5 points) Create google plugins
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * I will create plugins so users can recieve notifications

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+11 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)

 (___TODO__: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js_)